-The proof of the following proposition is a straightforward application of the definitions.
-It is included for the convenience of the reader and to motivate the question which follows it.
+The proof of the following proposition is also a straightforward application of the definitions.
+It is included for the convenience of the reader and to motivate one of the questions which follows it.